Frequently Asked Questions

 Still, having too many barriers to data can slow down business operations.
 This is why the demand for data catalog tools has increased.

-Data catalogs help businesses administrate data, save cause, as well as mitigate fraud and risk.
-At the same time, they improve operations efficiency and help companies gain a competitive advantage.
+Data catalogs help businesses administrate data, save costs, as well as mitigate fraud and risk.
+At the same time, they improve operational efficiency and help companies gain a competitive advantage.

 #Why do you need a data catalog tool?

-A data catalog tool is a software solution that enables data collection, organization, and governance with the ultimate goal of helping organizations make more intelligent business decisions.
+A data catalog tool is a software solution that enables data collection, organization, and governance, ultimately helping organizations make more intelligent business decisions.

 • Access data more easily